 A flare-up of trigeminal neuralgia usually lasts several days or weeks to months, and then you may recover.
 It may settle for good, or it may come back after months or even years.

 Compression of the trigeminal nerve leads to these symptoms and is commonly caused by a blood vessel that impinges on the nerve.
-It is more common in females, and more likely to occur in those aged over 50.
 Much less commonly, it can be caused by a tumour or associated with other neurological conditions like multiple sclerosis.

 Distracting yourself from the pain to reduce the intensity can help, and ensuring that you add methods of relaxation into your everyday routine can help in the long-term, as it reduces the prominence pain has in your life, and therefore stops it snowballing.